DrShymaa2022/PhD_papers/README.md

 3-A foreigner examiner (I send the full thesis by official regular mail and submit the receipt to the departement, then only when the examiner reply to the departement by a signed report qualifying the thesis to be submitted after at least 1 month reading, only then they go on with the formal procedure of setting a debate date and so on)

-Also, My master thesis link by the way
+Also, My master thesis link by the way  */* An Efficient Parallel Sample Sorting */*

 http://193.227.0.100/eulc_v5/Libraries/Thesis/BrowseThesisPages.aspx?fn=PublicDrawThesis&BibID=10153838